Aayusha2055/sheenycare/_posts/2020-10-03-retinol-in-skin-care-uses-benefits.md

 Technically, it is a type of retinoid of which there are several variations:
-1. **Retinoic acid** - It is <a href="https://www.cancer.gov/publications/dictionaries/cancer-terms/def/bioavailable"rel="nofollow"target="_blank">bioavailable</a> and works faster than other variations.
+1. **Retinoic acid** - It is <a href="https://www.cancer.gov/publications/dictionaries/cancer-terms/def/bioavailable" rel="nofollow" target="_blank">bioavailable</a> and works faster than other variations.

 2. **Retinol/Retinaldehyde/Esters** - These need to be converted by your skin into retinoic acid and hence works slower than other variations.